statues in one of parks in Rome

 Parks in Rome – Villa Celimontana

-Here you’ll find artistic fountains, a neo-gothic temple, as well as an obelisk dedicated to Egyptian pharaoh Rameses II.
+Here, you’ll find artistic fountains, a neo-gothic temple, and an obelisk dedicated to Egyptian pharaoh Rameses II.
 With stunning landscapes and charm, Villa Celimontana is a popular destination for wedding photos.
-During the summer months, the park home to art exhibitions, special events and evening jazz concerts.
+During the summer months, the park is home to art exhibitions, special events and evening jazz concerts.

-The Villa Doria Pamphili is recognized as one of the most important historical parks in Rome.
-It is also the largest.
-It once belonged to the wealthy Pamphili family until it passed to the Doria family through marriage.
+The Villa Doria Pamphili (sometimes spelled as Villa Doria Pamphilj) is recognized as one of Rome’s most important historical parks.
+It is also the largest park in Rome, once belonging to the wealthy Pamphili family until it passed to the Doria family through marriage.
 The property spans over 207 acres (184 hectares) of landscaped areas and features a 17th-century villa.

 Parks in Rome – Villa Doria Pamphili

-While you can’t visit the villa, you can enjoy the landscaped gardens that surround it.
+While you can’t visit the villa Pamphili, you can enjoy its landscaped gardens.
 The park is quiet and offers a nice escape from the busy streets of Rome.
 While not as popular among tourists, it’s a great place to enjoy the greenery and fresh air.
 There is also a picturesque lake, an unmissable spot in the park.

 Additional thoughts about parks in Rome